bcgov/wps-research/imv/README.md

 ### run K-means semi-supervised algorithm on whole scene
 ### run K-means semi-supervised algorithm on sub-scene
 ### change image-scaling method (s key)
+### resize zoom window

+Note: don't attempt to resize the other windows (should be disabled, is not)

 ### Example: default bands (r,g,b = 1,2,3) natural colour